Trade roles with QBuild

 Work hours

-Your standard working hours as a full-time QBuild tradesperson are 8 hours and 26 minutes per day, worked over a 9-day fortnight, between 6:00am and 6:00pm, Monday to Friday.
+Your hours will be worked over a 9-day fortnight, between 6:00am and 6:00pm, Monday to Friday.

 Women in construction

-We are also committed to NAWIC’s 11% target of female participation in frontline roles and QBuild actively pursues initiatives to exceed this target on projects.
+We are committed to NAWIC’s 11% target of female participation in project construction trades roles.

-QBuild has been leading the way in Queensland to help boost levels of female participation in the building and construction industry for many years now.
+QBuild also actively pursues initiatives to exceed this target on projects and leads the way in Queensland to help boost levels of female participation in the building and construction industry.

 Testimonials